nojhan/colout/README.md

 * `-g`, `--groups`:
   For color maps (like "rainbow"), iterate over matching groups in the pattern instead of over patterns.

+* `-c`, `--colormap`:
+  Use the given list of comma-separated colors as a colormap (cycle the colors at each match).

 ## REGULAR EXPRESSIONS

 A regular expression (or _regex_) is a pattern that describes a set of strings that matches it.

 `colout` understands regex as specifed in the _re_ python module.
 Given that `colout` is generally called by the command line, you may have to escape special characters that would be recognize by your shell.